klundberg/Weakify/README.md

 Kevin Lundberg, kevin at klundberg dot com

 ## Contributions
 If you have additional variants of weakify you'd like to see, feel free to submit a pull request!
-Please include Quick-based unit tests with any changes.
-CocoaPods is required for running the unit tests.
+Please include unit tests with any changes.

 ## License